Magn3to/Principals/README.md

  ## Principal 5: Storage and security of personal information

  - If an individual is using personal information like credit card, addresses and identity.
-Its the agencies reponsibility to secure details of
+Its the agencies reponsibility to secure details of unauthorised use or access.
+This includes misusing information they are not entitled to as a task.

- ## What
+ ## Why would we protect the individuals information if willing to make a purchase with an organisation?

- - [ ] In system perspective, all information in the website is well protected
+ - [ ] Misuse of information would breach the individuals privacy an will be fined $10,000
- - [ ] Keep your login ID and password confidential
+ - [ ] Keeping your login ID and password confidential